Alex Spiro: Legal career

-Also in 2016, Spiro represented Aaron Hernandez in his double homicide trial and the appeal of his 2015 murder conviction in which he was initially acquitted, although Hernandez’s murder conviction was reinstated in a ruling from Massachusetts’ highest court in 2019.
+Spiro represented Aaron Hernandez in 2016 in his double homicide trial and the appeal of his 2015 murder conviction in which he was initially acquitted, although Hernandez's murder conviction was reinstated in a ruling from Massachusetts’ highest court in 2019.

-In 2017, Spiro won a lawsuit against New York City, which agreed to pay $4 million to Thabo Sefolosha, who was an NBA player for the Atlanta Hawks at the time.
+Spiro won a lawsuit against New York City in 2017, with the city agreeing to pay $4 million to Thabo Sefolosha, who was an NBA player for the Atlanta Hawks at the time.
 In the federal lawsuit, he accused five police officers of false arrest and using excessive force during an encounter outside a Manhattan nightclub.

 In 2018, Spiro was part of the defense team for David Demos, defending his case involving the use of illegal sales practices, including fraud for lying to clients.
-Another notable case of this instance includes that of Jesse Litvak.
+Demos was acquitted on all charges in February 2019.

 In February 2019, Spiro was asked by Jay-Z and Roc Nation to help with the immigration arrest of rapper/songwriter 21 Savage, resulting in the rapper's release from federal custody.

 In March 2019, Spiro was chosen to be part of Robert Kraft's legal team, defending him against misdemeanor charges of solicitation.
+Kraft's case was dismissed in September 2020.

 In September 2019, Spiro obtained a dismissal of a breach of contract and unjust enrichment claim brought by a former trainer of tennis player Naomi Osaka.

-In December 2019, Spiro defended Elon Musk in a defamation case raised by Vernon Unsworth from statements made relating to their involvement in the Tham Luang cave rescue.
-The jury ultimately found Musk not liable.
-Spiro has also represented Musk in a suit brought by shareholders over Tesla acquiring SolarCity.
-In 2022, after Musk took control of Twitter, Spiro has taken an active role in the legal team, and led conversations about a 25% layoff of employees.